Calgary rally against vaccine mandates and public health restrictions attracts hundreds

 “We also look at the risk of taking the medication, the risk of not taking the medication and do a cost-benefit analysis, where is the cost-benefit analysis?”

-Many others at the rally echoed those statements such as John Carpay, an Calgary lawyer and staff president of the Justice Centre for Constitutional Freedoms (JCCF).
+Many others at the rally echoed those statements such as John Carpay, a Calgary lawyer and staff president of the Justice Centre for Constitutional Freedoms (JCCF).

 He claims unvaccinated people are being treated unfairly if they’re being mandated to get the shot at their place of work.